Trinh Mai, Seeds (2022)

 - CSRE101B: Institutions and Inequities

-- or CSRE101C: Resistance and Liberation
+- CSRE101C: Resistance and Liberation

 1 Methodology course in a discipline of your choosing